Exercise Bike Reviews

 - Video Tutorials — The company provides video tutorials.

 Support covers the different methods by which exercise bike owners can contact the manufacturer for assistance.
-Support includes instant communication methods such as direct phone assistance and live online chat assistance.
+Support includes instant communication methods such as direct phone assistance and live online chat.
 It also includes email communication and social media contact through services such as Facebook and Twitter.
-Exercise bike owners can utilize Support methods to get help during the initial bike assembly, for learning more about bike functions, and to get help with a repair under terms of the bike warranty.
-While some bike owners never utilize Support resources, it's pretty important to have access to such resources if a problem does arise.
+Exercise bike owners can utilize Support methods to get help during the initial bike assembly, for learning more about bike functions, and to get assistance with a repair under terms of the bike warranty.
+While some bike owners never utilize Support resources, it’s pretty important to have access to such resources if a problem does arise.